mannuscript/micromort/Readme.md

 #### Scripts:
 1. Share Metric: Get the number of (FB) shares for news articles posted on popular news websites.
     1. [./share_metrics/newsfeedcrawler.py](./share_metrics/newsfeedcrawler.py) : Get the URLs of the news article from the predefined list of RSS feeders and store them in Mongo.
     2. [./share_metrics/parsers/main.py](./share_metrics/parsers/main.py) : After few days (15/30 ?) get those URLS from mongo and crawl the webpages to get the the number of shares.
-Finally storing them into mysql ([micromort db](./resources/DB/mysql_schema.sql))
+Finally storing the data into mysql ([micromort db](./resources/DB/mysql_schema.sql))

 ### Prerequisites